-Dumbass Has a Point: Fuka is prone to this from time to time.
-First when she deduced Emizel's father had purposely abandon him (Something which Fenrich commented on).Second The Angel of Averice's Unreveal.
-Third in the beginning chapter 8 something which shocked Emizel.
+Dumbass Has a Point: Fuka is prone to this from time to time, like when she deduced Emizel's father had purposely abandoned him (Something which Fenrich commented on), or when she gave suprisingly detailed info about the bio-suits in Chapter 8.

 Failure Is the Only Option: In the special Fuka & Desco Show DLC, her reincarnation will never happen but in her dreams due to the facts that: 1) Since she has been denying the fact that she's a Prinny, she ultimately was recognized as Fuka Kazamatsuri after passing the "hellish" training from Valvatorez; 2) All the money she took from the Mint won't have any effect to pay for her sins since she didn't even gain it as a Prinny; 3) Although she got her Take Over the World moment, the sin in itself is extremely heavy and thus cannot be paid with the "jillion" HL she got in the first place.